- What is d-portal?

-• What is d-portal?
-A view of all IATI (International Aid Transparency Initiative) data by recipient country or publisher, comparable with latest OECD DAC CRS (Creditor Reporting System) data.
+- What is d-portal?
+A view of all IATI (International Aid Transparency Initiative) data by recipient country or organisation, comparable with latest OECD DAC CRS (Creditor Reporting System) data.

 The CRS data comes from CRS tables and stored on Github.

-• Why is there data missing in some parts of d-portal?
-Publishers report their IATI data at varying degrees of detail, and data is updated and improved all the time by publishers.
-If a publisher only publishes data for 2023, it won’t appear in 2024 columns/charts etc.
+Organisations report their IATI data at varying degrees of detail, and data is updated and improved all the time by reporting organisations.
+If an organisation only publishes data for 2023, it won’t appear in 2024 columns/charts etc.

 d-portal attempts to only reflect what is in the data and does not make corrections to data or information published to IATI, with only small exceptions to make the site user-friendly*